Shirenewton Hall: Architecture

 The west entrance front of the house, and the south front facing the gardens, are of two storeys, roughly symmetrical.
 They feature parapet gables and ball finials.
 In the southern elevation, there is an Italianate veranda and stone pillar archways.
 A walled, flagged terrace includes a pond and fountain.

 The treatment of the Elizabethan style central hall and staircase have been described as a "great dramatic coup".
 Other features include the two-storeyed hall, an atrium, an upper balcony which holds an organ, a ballroom, and a second lower balcony which enjoys great views from a high window.
 The dining room, designed in 1910, is by Murray Adams-Acton.
 The hall has a master bedroom suite with two dressing rooms and a bathroom, plus eleven further bedrooms, extensive cellars and a heated indoor pool.
 The house is a Grade II listed building.

 Grounds

-The grounds include a Japanese garden, containing six ponds at different levels; a tea house, now a Grade II* listed building; two bridges, one painted red and the other of stone; and winding pathways.
+The grounds include a Japanese garden, containing six ponds at different levels; a teahouse, now a Grade II* listed building; two bridges, one painted red and the other of stone; and winding pathways.
 Many of the plants and trees were grown from seed brought back by Liddell from the Far East.
 The east lawn has an immense 1.5 t temple bell hanging under a pagoda style roof which was brought to the hall in 1903 after the Boxer Rebellion in China.
 The gardens are listed at Grade II* on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 The estate also contains stables of classical design, dating from the 1830s and now converted into residential accommodation.
 A roadside entrance lodge in Tudor style was designed by Evill.